jgehrcke/goeffel/README.md

 - Can monitor a program subject to process ID changes (useful for longevity experiments where the monitored process occasionally restarts, for instance as of fail-over scenarios).
-- Can run unsupervised with predictable disk space requirements (applies an output file rotation and retention policy).
+- Is meant to run unsupervised.
+Has predictable disk space requirements (output file rotation and retention policy).
 - Helps keeping data organized: time series data is written into [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) files, and annotated with relevant metadata such as the program invocation time, system